Rahayu Mahzam: Political career

+In 2011, Rahayu was asked to stand for elections under the PAP.
+After discussing this with her then husband-to-be, she declined the offer, as she was planning to start a family.

+In 2015, after being asked to stand for elections again, she raised the offer with her husband again.
+According to Rahayu, she accepted the offer on the understanding he agreed to her standing for office, but it subsequently emerged that "it was a misunderstanding on my part...
+I had thought that we already had that conversation.
+But actually, when it did happen, eventually I realised that he was not so comfortable with it".

-Rahayu was announced as a People's Action Party (PAP) candidate on 20 August 2015 to join the five-member PAP team contesting in Jurong GRC during the 2015 general election.
+Rahayu was announced as a PAP candidate on 20 August 2015 to join the five-member PAP team contesting in Jurong GRC during the 2015 general election.
 After the PAP team won with 79.29% of the vote against SingFirst, Rahayu became a Member of Parliament representing the Bukit Batok East ward of Jurong GRC.
 In 2017, she was part of the taskforce set up to implement tighter regulations on formula milk manufacturers.

 During 2020 general election, Rahayu joined the five-member PAP team contesting in Jurong GRC again and they won with 74.62% of the vote against Red Dot United.
 Rahayu thus retained her parliamentary seat in Bukit Batok East and was appointed Parliamentary Secretary on 1 September 2020 at the Ministry of Health.

 On 15 May 2021, she received an additional appointment as Parliamentary Secretary at the Ministry of Communications and Information.
-Rahayu was promoted Senior Parliamentary Secretary at the Ministry of Health on 13 June 2022 with the Ministry of Law added to the portfolio, and relinquished the Communications and Information portfolio.
+Rahayu was promoted to Senior Parliamentary Secretary at the Ministry of Health on 13 June 2022 with the Ministry of Law added to her portfolio while leaving her position at the Ministry of Communications and Information.
+In May 2024, during the appointment of the new Prime Minister of Singapore Lawrence Wong and his first Cabinet of Singapore, Rahayu was promoted to Minister of State in the Ministry of Health as well as the Ministry of Communications and Information, while relinquishing her appointment in the Ministry of Law.

 Personal life

 Rahayu is the eldest of three children and her parents were a security officer and a civil servant.

-Rahayu is married to a civil servant and has a son.
+Rahayu has been married to a civil servant since 2011.
+In 2015, it was reported that Rahayu and her husband had been trying for a child for a few years, and were undergoing IVF treatments to assist with this.
+On 7 April 2017, she gave birth to a son named Muhamad Ayden.
+It was subsequently reported that Ayden had Down Syndrome.